After gay marriage, impatient Ireland moves debate onto abortion

 The 2013 legislation, adopted following the death of a woman who was not allowed to abort her dying foetus, prompted huge street protests from both sides of the fraught debate.

-Prime Minister Enda Kenny, a practising Catholic who came out in favor of the limited reform, was sent plastic foetuses and letters written in blood.
+Prime Minister Enda Kenny, a practising Catholic who came out in favour of the limited reform, was sent plastic foetuses and letters written in blood.

 Kenny does not want to be rushed into further change and says it should be left to the next government to decide whether to hold a referendum -- setting abortion up as the major social issue of the election which is due early next year.